-What are the best new books for May 2023 – and what’s actually worth reading this month?
-Grab your cup of tea and get comfy, you’re in the right place.
+What are the best new books for June 2023 – and what’s actually worth reading this month?
+Grab a cup of tea and get comfy, you’re in the right place.

 For my top book of the month (and previous selections), make sure to also check out my Tolstoy Therapy Book Club choice.
 Happy reading!

 The best new books to read in June 2023

 Lady Tan’s Circle of Women by Lisa See

 Read Lady Tan’s Circle of Women for… the new historical novel from the bestselling author of The Island of Sea Women about medicine and woman in 15th-century China.
 (Published June 6)